-'''

-One of the following keyword symbols: :commands, :results or :both, defaulting to :commands.
+''' One of the following keyword symbols: :commands, :results or :both, defaulting to :commands.

-database A database object.
-This will default to default-database.

-result A list.
+result A list. '''

-'''

 Returns the list of component streams for the broadcast stream recording SQL commands sent to and/or results returned from database which defaults to default-database. type must be one of :commands, :results, or :both, defaulting to :commands, and determines whether the listed streams contain those recording SQL commands, results or both.